mVaibhavPrakash/Java-Learning/enum.md

       System.out.println(Color.Red);

-L1-02:14 How to get all constants of enum?
-    For that we have values() method, that can be invoked with the enum name or enum instance.

-    Color[] colors = Color.values();
-    for(Color c : colors){
-	     System.out.println(c);
-     }

-    👉🏻 Enum provides values() method implicitly.
-It is not present in Enum Class or Object class.

-L1-02:41 Whats difference between the enum, Enum, and Enumeration?
+### Whats difference between the enum, Enum, and Enumeration?

 1. enum: It is a keyword to declare group of constants.
 2. Enum: It is base Class for all enums.
-       👉🏻 Every 'enum' is direct child Class of Enum class.
+    * 👉🏻 Every 'enum' is direct child Class of Enum class.
 3. Enumeration: It is an Interface present in java.util Package.
-                    It is a cursor that is used to get objects one by one from collection.
+    * It is a cursor that is used to get objects one by one from collection.

 L1-05:33 Can an 'enum' be declared as final?
     No. enum is implicitly final.
 They can not be declared final explicitly.